AndrewLJackson/circularLME/README.md

 ## Progress
 * I currently have a script to generate a hierarchical structure of data, with a treatment group, and a control, for repeated measures on a number of individuals.
-* I have a STAN model set up to fit a very basic von Mises model to some circular data comprising a number of independent observations comprising a single group.
+* I have a STAN model set up to fit a very basic von Mises model (implemented in "one_group_von_mises.R"") to some circular data comprising a number of independent observations comprising a single group.
 This is very capable of estimating the two parameters mu and kappa of the von Mises distribution (see notes below).
+* I have a STAN model to compare mean (accuracy) and concentration (precision) between two treatment groups (implemented in "two_groups_von_mises.R").
+* Next steps are:
+  * implement a random effect term in the single group situation.
+    * ? should the random effects manifest on both μ and κ?
+  * implement the random effect term in the two group situation.
+  * generalise the code to allow for multiple explanatory variables including multiple fixed factors, linear covariates and interactions.

 ## The von Mises distribution
 More information at [wikipedia](http://en.wikipedia.org/wiki/Von_Mises_distribution) where i took the following useful information on the parameters: